thinkshout/thinkshout/careers/03-project-manager.md

 mailto: jobs@thinkshout.com
 active: false
 ---
 We are seeking a seasoned Digital Project Manager to join our growing team.
-As a Digital PM on the ThinkShout team, you will lead design and development projects for nonprofit organizations.
+As a Digital PM at ThinkShout, you will lead design and development projects for nonprofit organizations.
 You should be a master of your craft, have impeccable listening and communication skills, and know how to bridge the gap between strategists, creatives, and engineers - all while keeping your clients happy and informed.

 ###Responsibilities
 - Lead project teams and coordinate project deliverables among developers, designers and strategists
 - Develop internal and client-facing project plans, development timelines, and user documentation for client projects
-- Manage the on-time and on-budget delivery of best-in-class open source web applications for our mission-driven - clients
+- Manage the on-time and on-budget delivery of best-in-class open source web applications for our mission-driven clients
 - Ensure that our clients are happy by providing the highest level of customer service
 - Respond to client requests and manage client communication and scheduling
 - Support clients in identifying and prioritizing project requirements